How to Join Granny Squares: 7 Beginner Tips

 Which Joining Method Should You Choose?

-Many experienced crocheters use different methods for different projects.
-A baby blanket might use the single crochet join for its decorative ridge, while a wearable cardigan would use the mattress stitch for invisible seams.
-A charity blanket is a great example of how to join granny squares might use the whip stitch because it easily accommodates squares of slightly different sizes.
-The key is to understand the strengths and weaknesses of each method so you can make an informed choice for every project you create.
+Many experienced crocheters mix methods by project.
+A baby blanket might use the single crochet join for its decorative ridge, a cardigan the mattress stitch for invisible seams, and a charity blanket the whip stitch because it handles slightly mismatched square sizes.
+The point is to know each method’s strengths so you can choose well every time.

 What is the easiest way to join granny squares?

-The whip stitch is the easiest answer to how to join granny squares.
-You simply use a yarn needle and the same yarn to sew through the outer loops of both squares while holding them right sides together.
-It requires no special skills beyond basic sewing and produces a reliable, attractive seam.
+The whip stitch is the easiest method, use a yarn needle and the same yarn to sew through the outer loops of both squares while holding them right sides together.
+No special skills beyond basic sewing, and it gives a reliable, attractive seam.

 Can I join granny squares with a crochet hook instead of a needle?